twm/nblug.org/README.md

  * board meeting

 In the filename "2016-11-20" is today's date, when this notice is posted.

+The script ``./add-talk.py`` automatically generates a general meeting news item for the next talk date (second Tuesday of the month) based on answers given at an interactive prompt.

 ## Migrating Pages from the Old Site